-If the effect of the movement in the warrant liability is removed, the loss incurred by Sarama each quarter is broadly consistent quarter on quarter.
+If the effect of the write-off is removed, the loss incurred by Sarama each quarter is broadly consistent quarter on quarter.
 The only other components of the net profit and loss are the general and administrative costs of running the Perth office, foreign exchange gains and losses, stock-compensation costs and depreciation.

-LIQUIDITY AND CAPITAL RESOURCES
+LIOUIDITY AND CAPITAL RESOURCES